aflansburg/fping-scan/README.md

 #fping-scan

 Scan subnets with Python for hosts that are up.
+Will report up hosts by unique subnet at the end.
 Useful in convoluted network DHCP scope schemas (like ours).

-Currently, this works on Mac OSx.
-I fully intend to see if this script will also work on Linux, whether or not it requires alterations to universalize it.
-Hmm, that is a word -- *universalize*.
+Currently, this is built for Mac OSx.
+I fully intend to tweak this for use on Linux as well.

 ### **Requires**
 -----------------